LiuXiangYuan/MBA/README.md

 # MBA
-[SIGIR 2023] Improving Implicit Feedback-Based Recommendation through Multi-Behavior Alignment
+This repository is the implementation of our SIGIR 2023 Paper "Improving Implicit Feedback-Based Recommendation through Multi-Behavior Alignment"

+Code is coming soon